raystack/raccoon/docs/docs/concepts/architecture.md

 `topic-viewed-log`

 The event distribution does not depend on any partition logic.
-So events can be randomnly distrbuted to any kafka partition.
+So events can be randomly distributed to any available partition.

 ### Event Deserialization